hagenw/phd-thesis/05_psychoacoustics/fig5_04/README.md

 in the main directory and the resulting plot will only present the mean results assuming always a single perceived direction.
 If you want to include the results for two perceived directions you have to do it manually.

+## Published data

+The binaural room scanning (BRS) files used together with the SoundScape Renderer in the listening experiment are available at [doi:10.5281/zenodo.55427](http://dx.doi.org/10.5281/zenodo.55427).
+The results of the listening experiment are also available at [doi:10.5281/zenodo.55439](http://dx.doi.org/10.5281/zenodo.55439).